 If you can, just grasp for a minute how He sees you.
-You are loved, valued and of great worth to Him.
-You grasp that and you’re gonna walk with confidence that’s not arrogant.
+You are loved, valued, and of great worth to Him.
+You catch that, and you’re going to walk with confidence that’s not arrogant.
 It won’t be sticky, gross arrogance like Joseph, but instead with steadfast stability like Jesus.
-That’s what we want to be right?
+That’s what we want to be, right?
 We want to be like Jesus.

 3 Characteristics of Arrogance:

 The number one symptom of arrogance is comparison.
 It’s easy to start looking at what other people have and comparing them to what we don’t have.
-Maybe their life looks perfect, or they just got a new house and you’re still stuck in an apartment.
-They could have a growing savings account and you are still living paycheck to paycheck.
+Maybe their life looks perfect, or they just got a new house, and you’re still stuck in an apartment.
+They could have a growing savings account, and you still live paycheck to paycheck.
 We wind up scrolling through everyone’s social media pages and start feeling inadequate.
 I tell you right now that comparison is the thief to joy.
-Once you start to compare yourself to somebody else, you’re not as grateful for what you do have.
+Once you begin to compare yourself to somebody else, you’re not as grateful for what you do have.

-Comparison is not just a thief to joy, it’s a thief to your purpose.
+Comparison is not just a thief to joy.
+It’s a thief to your purpose.
 Once you start comparing yourself to where somebody else is in life, you start thinking, “I want to have that.
 I want to be like them.”
 Then you start making their life the target or the aim.
 Jesus wants you to look at Him.
 Stop looking at everyone else’s life plan.
 He has made you unique for the plan He has for you.
 Don’t compare yourself to somebody else’s plan.
 God’s not interested in blessing you to be like somebody else.
 He wants to bless the true plan for your life.
 If you compare yourself to somebody else, it’s actually arrogance.
-You cannot be you cannot be grateful for what you have, and be envious of somebody else at the same time.
+You cannot be grateful for what you have and simultaneously envious of somebody else.

 I used to be.”

-I live in a generation where it’s okay for people to promote themselves all the time.
+I live in a generation where it’s okay for people to promote themselves constantly.
 Is there anything less like Jesus than being a self-promoter?

 For even the Son of Man came not to be served but to serve others and to give his life as a ransom for many.

 Jesus tells us that his job exists to help others that can’t help themselves.
 He was not here to help himself but instead to help people that can’t help themselves.
 Arrogance will make you a self-promoter, but confidence in Christ will make you a promoter of others.
-It’s time to take your attention off yourself and switch it to helping other people.
 Isn’t that the kind of person you want to be?
+It’s time to take your attention off yourself and switch it to helping others.

-God wants us to live, secure and confident so that we can get the attention off of us and on the people who really need it.
-They are the people who really need to know the gospel.
-The thing is you can’t look out for yourself and look out for others at the same time.
-It just doesn’t work.
-When you try to do that it’s false humility, which is also gross.
+God wants us to live securely and confidently so that we can get the attention off of us and on the people who need it.
+They are the people who need to know the gospel.
+The thing is, you can’t look out for yourself and look out for others at the same time.
+It just doesn’t work when you try to do that.
+Its false humility is also gross.

 3. Easily Offended

 I did a Google search for “What’s the opposite of easily offended?”
 The results said, “Unshakable.”
 I want that!
-I don’t want to be easily offended, but instead the hardest person in the room to offend.
-I want to be so confident in who God says that I am, that what the world says about me just bounces right off.
-Each year, God is building a confidence in me that is making me stronger and stronger.
+I don’t want to be easily offended, but instead, the hardest person in the room to offend.
+I want to be so confident in who God says I am that what the world says about me bounces right off.
+Each year, God is building confidence in me, making me stronger.
 It is also making me harder and harder to offend because I know who I am in Christ.

 The more I study the life of Jesus and how he handled difficult situations, the more I want to be like Him.
 I can’t think of even one time Jesus took offense to something.
-There’s not even one account where somebody got under his skin that he got passive aggressive and gossiped about them.
-All I see is Jesus refusing to defend himself, knowing that he has a Father who loves him and will defend him as needed.
+There’s not even one account where somebody got under his skin that he got passive-aggressive and gossiped about them.
+I see Jesus refusing to defend himself, knowing he has a Father who loves him and will defend him as needed.
 One time, Jesus is on his knees and has been beaten up by Roman guards.
-His arms are tied behind his back and they had flogged him while blindfolded.
-Pilate was walking back and forth saying, “I’m gonna release Barabbas and the people that were celebrating you recently are now chanting, ‘Crucify Him!
+His arms are tied behind his back, flogging him while blindfolded.
+Pilate was walking back and forth, saying, “I’m going to release Barabbas, and the people who recently celebrated you are now chanting, ‘Crucify Him!
 Crucify Him!’”
 Pilate was mocking Jesus and reminding him that everyone had turned their back on him.
-He continues to taunt Jesus by saying, “Come on, just tell me if you are the King of the Jews.
+He continues to taunt Jesus, saying, “Come on, just tell me if you are the King of the Jews.
 Are you who you say you are?”
-Jesus had every right to be defensive and to set Pilate in his place, but instead Jesus said nothing.
+Jesus had every right to be defensive and to set Pilate in his place, but instead, Jesus said nothing.
 He didn’t need to.
-He didn’t feel like he needed to defend himself, because he knew he had a heavenly father.
+He didn’t feel like he needed to defend himself because he knew he had a heavenly father.

-Recently my son came home from school and somebody had made fun of him.
+Recently my son came home from school, and somebody had made fun of him.
 I talked to him and said, “Son, you know I always teach you about guarding your heart.
-But son, I need to teach you to guard your heart from what people say.”
+But son, I need to teach you to guard your heart against what people say.”
 I told him to repeat this saying, “Thick skin, soft heart.”
-You’ve got to have thick skin so you’re not easily offended.
-Developing thick skin is a result of being more confident in knowing how much God loves you.
+You’ve got to have thick skin, so you’re not easily offended.
+Developing a thick skin results from being more confident in knowing how much God loves you.
 When you believe what he says about you, you’re not an easily offended person.
 You’re an unshakeable person.
-You’re a confident person with a soft hear that is ready to show grace to other people even on their bad days.
+You’re a confident person with a soft heart ready to show grace to others even on their bad days.
 Stay humble and not easily offended.

 Let’s remember that we’re nothing without God.
-Like Joseph, we’re bottom of the well people standing on the Rock.
-While we continue to follow Joseph’s life, you’re gonna see that eventually he will be at the very top of the top, but he’s still at the bottom of the bottom at the same time.
-His humble confidence takes them all the way to the top, because he understood the greatness that God had for his life.
+Like Joseph, we’re the bottom of the well people standing on the Rock.
+While we continue to follow Joseph’s life, you’ll see that eventually, he will be at the very top of the top, but he’s still at the bottom of the bottom simultaneously.
+His humble confidence takes them to the top because he understands God’s greatness for his life.